top of page

 A surge can occur in a variety of contexts, such as the surge of water from a dam or the surge of electricity through a circuit.
 It can also refer to a sudden increase in demand, such as a surge in sales or a surge in traffic.
 In medical contexts, a surge can refer to a sudden increase in the number of patients seeking medical attention, such as a surge in COVID-19 cases.
 Overall, the noun 'surge' connotes a sense of sudden and rapid increase, and is used to describe a sudden burst of activity or intensity that is often unexpected or unplanned.

-Example sentences of surge
+Example sentences containing surge

 1. An unexpected surge of emotion made her eyes well up with tears.